 True enough, we are only concerned about the victims of bullying, not realizing that the person who bullies is can also be a victim of bullying.
 Understanding where bullies are coming from would help us understand as well that they too are also victims of unfortunate circumstances that resulted in developing questionable behaviors.
 As per psychiatry, regardless of who is the bully or bullied, they are both victims of bullying and are vulnerable to developing psychological disorders due to the emotional and mental trauma that they had to go through.

 The effect of bullying on the victims can be overwhelming especially if the person is not capable of handling tremendous stress.
+“There is no remorse or “just kidding.”
+The final hallmark of bullying behavior is the intent and knowledge that they can, and likely will, do it again and can purposely keep people on guard.” says Paul Schwartzman, LMHC, MS, DAPA.
 Children develop social isolation, self-pity, and unexplainable fear which could lead to depression over time.
 At first, the signs are subtle that parents cannot detect if the child is being bullied or just having a hard time at school.
 Children usually don’t speak at first because of the fear that if reported, the aggressor or the person who bullies them will retaliate and the subsequent actions are graver than previously experienced.
 So, the emotional distress builds up, and when it’s no longer tolerable, all the pent-up emotions will find its way out – erupting like a dormant volcano and spewing its toxic fumes.
 In this case, it can be in the form of psychiatric disorders.

 As for the aggressors, they are already manifesting some forms of psychological distortions as evidenced by their hostility and manipulative behaviors.
 For whatever reasons they are behaving, the most common causes come from having dysfunctional families, being a victim of bullying themselves, lack of self-esteem, and mistrust issues.
 If not adequately intervened, the behavior worsens and can even extend to adulthood.